mmarolt/gui-prototyping-analysis/README.md

 ### Key Features

+- **Dataset Creation:** Tools for creating datasets by describing mobile app screenshots and mapping them to requirements, summaries, or UI elements.

 - **Prompt-based GUI Generation:** Uses large language models (LLMs) and carefully designed prompts to convert requirements into code, including intermediate steps such as:
     - Extracting visible functionalities from descriptions.
     - Generating lists of UI elements.